vonglasow/atoum-documentation/source/en/asserters/mysqlDateTime.inc.rst

 .. hint::
    ``hasDateAndTime`` is a method inherited from the ``dateTime`` asserter.
-   For more informations, refere to the documentation of :ref:`dateTime::hasDateAndTime <date-time-has-date-and-time>`
+   For more informations, refer to the documentation of :ref:`dateTime::hasDateAndTime <date-time-has-date-and-time>`

 .. _mysql-date-time-has-day: